Trial and conversion

 Cancelling after converting

-A paid plan starts immediately when you add a payment method.
-If you change your mind, follow Changing your plan: you can cancel at period end to use up the period you paid for, or cancel immediately to stop further charges.
+Your paid plan starts once the trial converts — automatically at trial end, or right away if you use Upgrade now — end trial early.
+If you change your mind after converting, follow Changing your plan: you can cancel at period end to use up the period you paid for, or cancel immediately to stop further charges.
 Refund eligibility for the partial period depends on Stripe's standard policy and your region.